tk-notes/lucas-meier-blog/content/posts/2022/04/canettis-paradoxical-encryption-scheme/index.md

 exploits a fundamental, but somewhat trivial difference between hash functions and random oracles: hash functions can be implemented with a program.
-We used this difference to create a scheme which is only secure with random oracles; it's not clear if this property actually matters for security in "realistic" schemes.
+We used this difference to create a scheme which is only secure with random oracles.
+But, it's not clear if this property actually matters for security in "realistic" schemes.
+For example, Pseudo-Random Functions (PRF)s can also implemented with a program, but are believed to be as unpredictable as a random oracle.
 On the other hand, it's possible that there are more *subtle* differences between random oracles and hash functions, and that these differences do result in exploitable vulnerabilities in actual schemes.

 By using a very clear difference, and a very clear trapdoor, we make our counter-example crystal clear.
-But just because our counter-example is far removed from concrete schemes, doesn't mean that there aren't subtler differences and trapdoors which might exist with those schemes.
+But even though our counter-example is far removed from concrete schemes, there could still be subtler differences and trapdoors which might exist with more realistic schemes.

 # Conclusion

 At this point, one question should be: can proofs in the random oracle model be trusted?
-I think I want to say yes to this question.
-Obviously, we shouldn't take the random oracle model as a trivial difference, and if a proof can avoid relying on it, that's all for the better.
+I think I want to say *yes* to this question.
+Obviously, we shouldn't take the random oracle model as a trivial assumption, and if a proof can avoid relying on it, that's all for the better.
 On the other hand, there are now many proofs relying on this model, and the only major flaw I know of resulting from the use of this model is perhaps